The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. Were you prepared for the comparisons with Sanjay Dutt when you took up Sanju?

 A. Yes, of course.
 I think when I took the responsibility to portray Sanju Sir in a Rajkumar Hirani film, I understood the pressure and baggage that it comes with.
 Sanju Sir is such a loved superstar.
 He is still working in films.
 I think it's for the first time in the history of cinema that somebody has made a biopic on a living actor.
-But I recognized from the script of the film that it was an opportunity of a life-time for me to do this and I had to have complete conviction and belief in myself that I could do it.
+But I recognized from the script of the film that it was an opportunity of a lifetime for me to do this and I had to have complete conviction and belief in myself that I could do it.

-Initially I didn't have that confidence and wasn't sure that I could look like him.
+Initially, I didn't have that confidence and wasn't sure that I could look like him.
 He has this macho alpha image whereas my personality is very different.
 But once I read the script and story of the film, it showed Sanju Sir in a very human way.
 It's not the Sanjay Dutt that we all know.
-It's Sanjay Dutt behind the scenes- what all he went through with his family- his drug phase, jail phase, death of his mother, his friendship, his bond with his father.
+It's Sanjay Dutt behind the scenes- what all he went through with his family- his drug phase, jail phase, the death of his mother, his friendship, his bond with his father.
 So, I saw a very human story which excited and inspired me.

 Q. Whenever you do a biopic, there is always a risk of glorifying the said person.
 Did you ever ponder upon that thought and discussed it with Rajkumar Hirani?